 Ilana (“Lani”) Horn, Associate Professor, Vanderbilt University

 Ilana (“Lani”) Horn is Associate Professor of mathematics Education at Vanderbilt University’s Peabody College.
 Her scholarship focuses on everyday learning and developing theoretical frameworks that account for social and emotional as well as psychological dimensions of human cognition.
 When she became a breast cancer patient in 2009, two years after losing her stepbrother to cancer, she became interested in documenting and analyzing the social and emotional aspects of cancer, treatment, and survivorship.
-On her blog, chemobabe.com, she writes about issues including caregiving, end of life issues, doctor-patient communication, cultural expectations of patients, with particular interests in implications for young adults and parents with cancer.
+She wrote about issues such as caregiving, end of life, doctor-patient communications, the cultural expectations of patients, and young adults and parents with cancer on her blog, chemobabe.com.
 She hopes to merge her scholarship and advocacy through studies of cancer patients’ learning in the future.